 Food is at Salt’s heart (the philosophy explained by catchphrases such as “Farming it, not flying it”) and everything from supper with a Mauritian family to fishing trips with a local fisherman are on the menu.

-As well as growing pesticide-free fruits and vegetables, cultivating mushrooms and establishing its own beehives, the farm will be home to a rustic vegetarian and vegan restaurant.
+As well as growing pesticide-free fruits and vegetables, cultivating mushrooms and establishing its own beehives, the farm is home to a rustic vegetarian and vegan restaurant.
 The Salt Raw section on the current hotel menu features wildly creative vegan dishes – tacos made from seeds and stuffed with beet balls, vegan soured cream and avocado salsa.
 The lasagne is a must-order: layers of courgette, tomato sauce, cashew truffle cream, basil pesto and fresh basil leaves.

 Teal-green tiles have a smoothie bowl perched on top.
 The smoothie bowl has sliced banana and nuts on top